schooltool-project/schooltool-book/source/glossary.rst

 **term** - A unit of time that defines the beginning and end of sections on the calendar.
 For example, a semester or trimester.
 Students generally recieve evaluations for each section at the end of the term.

+If section enrollments or schedules are changed at a certain point in the school year, that transition should be represented by a change in terms.

 SchoolTool does not recognize a hierarchy of terms.
 If in a particular school some sections last all year, some change by semesters, and some change quarterly, a "term" for this school would be defined as a quarter -- the shortest unit that defines the lifetime of a section.
 In this case a year-long section would be modeled as four separate but linked sections.

 Terms cannot overlap and must be contained within school years.
+If you don't feel you need terms, you can simply create a term that spans the entire school year.

 **time period** - Synonymous with "term."
 Deprecated.